 • TACMASS home page

-TACMASR collects, preserves, and banks biospecimens obtained from Arizona Cancer Center surgical patients who are seen by University Medical Center surgeons and oncologists.
+TACMASR collects, preserves, and banks biospecimens obtained from the University of Arizona Cancer Center surgical patients who are seen by the University of Arizona Medical Center surgeons and oncologists.

 The patient’s surgeon or oncologist is responsible for consenting the patient for submission of surgical specimens to the UACC BioRepository (IRB #06-0609-04, Setsuko Chambers, PI).